Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 If you already have a backup company file then utilize it to restore your company file.

-Solution 4: Edit your Windows hosts file
+Solution 4: Edit your Windows host file

 To perform the following steps, it is compulsory you need to access the Administrator from the server and any computer connected to the server.
 It is necessary that a pen/paper is used to write the required information as you may be back and onward on the computer.

-• Open run box by pressing window+R.
+• Open the run box by pressing window+R.

 • Now on the run box, enter cmd.